Top 3 Financial Statements in Excel: Income Statement, Balance Sheet & Cash Flow

 - Management.
-Company management cannot fly blind and they use financial statements to monitor the company's financial performance and make strategic decisions.
+Company management cannot fly blind, and they use financial statements to monitor the company's financial performance and make strategic decisions.
 These reports provide the tools needed to assess how effective their strategies are and identify the areas for improvement.

 1. Income statement

-Income statement is also known as a profit and loss statement and reports revenues and expenses over a specific period of time, typically a quarter or a year.
+An income statement is also known as a profit and loss statement and reports revenues and expenses over a specific period of time, typically a quarter or a year.
 It shows whether a company has made a profit or incurred a loss during the period covered by the statement.

 An income statement contains most KPIs you want to track.

 First, we have revenue and cost of goods sold (COGS).
-They represent the revenue from services and products, and the direct costs associated with producing the goods or services sold during the period.
-The gross margin is the difference between revenue and COGS, and shows the profit earned from the sale of goods or services before deducting the operating expenses, such as general and administrative expenses, those from research and development, restructuring and sales and marketing.
+They represent the revenue from services and products and the direct costs associated with producing the goods or services sold during the period.
+The gross margin is the difference between revenue and COGS and shows the profit earned from the sale of goods or services before deducting the operating expenses, such as general and administrative expenses, those from research and development, restructuring, and sales and marketing.

 Next, we have operating income (the difference between the gross margin and operating expenses) and other income and expenses.
-The final item is net income which shows the profit or loss earned by the company during the period after deducting all expenses, including taxes.
+The final item is net income, which shows the profit or loss earned by the company during the period after deducting all expenses, including taxes.

 Elements of an effective income statement

-In the example below, you can see that the Cost of goods sold item is a total of two separate cost items, product cost and service & other costs.
+In the example below, you can see that the Cost of goods sold item is a total of two separate cost items: product cost and service & other costs.

-The gross margin row in the report is an example of the Result feature and is a calculation of revenue minus cost of goods sold.
+The gross margin row in the report is an example of the Result feature and is a calculation of revenue minus the cost of goods sold.

 Variances are another feature that takes your income statements to the next level.
 Looking at the data is not very helpful if you're missing valuable context.
-Variances show how your actual results stack against your plans or previous year's results.
+Variances show how your actual results stack against your plans or the previous year's results.
 Zebra BI visuals automatically calculate the variances between different measures so that you know exactly where you stand at a single glance.